Dropshipping is the process of selling a product without having the responsibility of carrying inventory or shipping goods.

 However, this comes at a cost!
 What you pay Amazon will depend on what product you sell and the time of the year.
 If your goods remain in Amazon’s warehouse for more than 6 months, you may also be required to pay long-term storage fees.

-To help you calculate your costs and revenue, Amazon provides this handy revenue calculator.
+To help you calculate your costs and revenue, you can use an Amazon fee calculator.

 If you are an FBA seller, your product listings will state “Sold by [seller name] and Fulfilled by Amazon.”
 One of the benefits of using the FBA fulfilment method is that you’ll be eligible to offer Prime shipping to customers and your chance of winning the Buy Box will increase.